hashicorp/terraform/website/source/docs/configuration/interpolation.html.md

     **This is not equivalent** of `base64encode(sha512(string))`
     since `sha512()` returns hexadecimal representation.

+  * `bcrypt(password, cost)` - Returns the Blowfish encrypted hash of the string at the given cost.
+A default `cost` of 10 will be used if not provided.

   * `ceil(float)` - Returns the least integer value greater than or equal to the argument.